SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/02-Promises.md

 These states are:

-- `Fulfilled`: The operation was completed with success.
+- `Fulfilled` - The operation was completed with success.

-- `Rejected`: The operation has failed.
+- `Rejected` - The operation has failed.

-- `Pending`: This is the state, in which a promise is initialized.
+- `Pending` - This is the state, in which a promise is initialized.
 It means the promise is neither resolved nor rejected.

 Promises are initialized with the `Promise` object;